Employment and Communication Skills for STEM Students – a short course

 Due to the nature of the course, enrolment numbers will be restricted.
 We will select applicants on the basis of a short written piece outlining why you want to be a part of the course (max 200 words).

-Registrations for semester 1, 2018 will open in February.
+Registrations for semester 1, 2018 are now open and will close Sunday 4 March.

 PLEASE NOTE: THIS COURSE IS ONLY FOR STUDENTS STUDYING IN THE FACULTY OF SCIENCE.